ssvlabs/ssv/docs/DEV_GUIDE.md

 ```

 #### Generating an Operator Key
-To generate an operator key, you can use `ssvnode generate-operator-keys`.
+To generate an operator key, you can use `./bin/ssvnode generate-operator-keys`.
 This command can generate the key in two ways: raw format or encrypted format.

 **IMPORTANT**: The raw format is **NOT recommended** for production use, as it can expose sensitive data.
 Use the encrypted format for added security.